jacqui/vaccine-tracker/README.md

 # Is there a vaccine for that?

-A plain-language tracker for disease outbreaks and vaccine status.
-Next.js front end, Postgres via Drizzle, Python scripts for data gathering.
+A proof-of-concept exploring how current disease outbreaks map against vaccination status, and a test case for using Claude to rapidly prototype a data project.
+Sources include the [Australian Immunisation Handbook](https://immunisationhandbook.health.gov.au/contents) and [WHO Disease Outbreak News alerts](https://www.who.int/emergencies/disease-outbreak-news).

 ## Stack